shrix1/seo-checkup/README.md

 2. If you don't have pnpm run `npm install -g pnpm`
 3. run `pnpm install`
 4. run `pnpm run dev`
-5. Create, a new Branch, make code change make a PR
+5. Create, a new Branch, make code change make a PR (Contributions are welcome)
 6. HAPPY CODING!

 ---